-- A Master of Science in Education degree with concentrations in Counselor Education, Curriculum & Instruction Specialist in Algebra & Middle School Mathematics or Elementary & Middle School Mathematics or Music or Spanish or Special Education General Curriculum, Educational Leadership, Health & Physical Education, Literacy & Culture, School Library Media, and Initial Licensure concentrations in Elementary Education PreK-6, Spanish or ESL PreK-12, School Library Media PreK-12, and Special Education General Curriculum K-12.
+- A Master of Science degree in Education with concentrations in Counselor Education, Algebra & Middle School Mathematics, Elementary & Middle School Mathematics, Educational Leadership, Health & Physical Education, Special Education General Curriculum, initial Licensure in Elementary Education PreK-6, and initial licensure in Special Education General Curriculum K-12.

-- Graduate professional endorsement programs in Educational Leadership, Literacy & Culture/Reading Specialist, School Library Media, and Special Education General Curriculum.
+- Graduate professional endorsement programs in Educational Leadership; Reading, Literacy & Learning; School Librarianship, and Special Education General Curriculum.

-- Graduate certificate programs in Autism Spectrum Disorders and 21st Century Learning & Leadership.
+- A Graduate certificate program in Autism Spectrum Disorders.

 Graduate Professional Endorsement

 - Counselor Education

 - Algebra & Middle School Mathematics

 - Health & Physical Education